 c) Make sure you imprint something of yourself on each game that you play.
 Chess is a game of self-expression so don't slavishly follow the latest theory if it doesn't suit you.
 Be prepared to experiment to find out what you like and what you don't like and don't be afraid to lose in order to solve this problem.

 d) And when you are defeated- KEEP CALM.
 I have known even very strong players completely lose their objectivity and self-belief during a bad patch.
 Some even give up the game.
 That cannot be the way!
 So resolve to learn the maximum amount possible from ALL your games, work as hard as you can within your own limitations and chess will open up its secrets to you, providing a lifetime's entertainment.
-This advice applies to any game no matter if it is poker, monopoly or chess.

 I have also compiled a selection of key games to accompany this repertoire.
 These games are sorted by opening for downloading- just click on the download icon beside any opening that interests you.